fightforthefuture/breakcongressinternet/README.md

 **Customize the blackout page URL**

-If you want to use your own landing page for the blackout, add a script containing the `fftf_redirectjs` config object before your embed.
-Like so:
+If you want to use your own landing page for the blackout, use this code (be sure to customize YOUR_URL.COM):

 ```html
 <script type="text/javascript">